HimavanthRaju/SQL-murder-mystry/README.md

 # SQL-murder-mystry
-this contains all the 5 CSV files of Tokyo olympics
+This contains all the 5 CSV files of Tokyo olympics

+This is just a Markdown title called Great Class.